-We continue to believe our sources of liquidity are sufficient to fund our planned operations and to meet our interest, dividend, and contractual obligations through at least May 2023.
+We continue to believe our sources of liquidity are sufficient to fund our planned operations and to meet our interest, dividend, and contractual obligations through at least July 2023.
 Our financial policy seeks to: (i) selectively invest in organic and inorganic growth to enhance our portfolio, including certain strategic capital investments; (ii) maintain appropriate leverage by using free cash flows to repay outstanding borrowings; and, (iii) return cash to shareholders through dividends and share repurchases.
-Specific to our objective to return cash to shareholders, in recent quarters, we have previously announced dividends of 0.25 per share, amounting to approximately \$160 million per year, and, on April 27, 2022, we announced our quarterly cash dividend of 0.25 per share for the second quarter of 2022.
-Under our share repurchase program, as further discussed in Item 2 -Unregistered Sales of Equity Securities and Use of Proceeds in this Quarterly Report on Form 10-Q, we also have remaining authority to repurchase \$105 million of our outstanding common stock.
+Specific to our objective to return cash to shareholders, in recent quarters, we have previously announced dividends of \$0.25 per share, amounting to approximately \$160 million per year, and, on July 27, 2022, we announced our quarterly cash dividend of \$0.25 per share for the third quarter of 2022.
+Under our share repurchase program, as further discussed in Item 2 -Unregistered Sales of Equity Securities and Use of Proceeds in this Quarterly Report on Form 10-Q, we also have remaining authority to repurchase \$731 million of our outstanding common stock.
 Subject to approval by our board of directors, we may raise additional capital or borrowings from time to time, or seek to refinance our existing debt.
-There can be no assurances that future capital or borrowings will be available to us, and the cost and availability of new capital or borrowings could be materially impacted by market conditions.
+There can be materially impacted by market conditions.
 Further, the decision to refinance our existing debt is based on a number of factors, including general market conditions and our ability to refinance on attractive terms at any given point in time.
 Any attempts to raise additional capital or borrowings or refinance our existing debt could cause us to incur significant charges.
 Such charges could have a material impact on our financial position, results of operations, or cash flows.